Thebucket-ops/portalusbhub/README.md

 This is a usb hub that lets you connect 4 usbs inspired by portal The repository is structured as follows:

--CAD: with the models for the casing of the hub in various formats
+ - CAD: with the models for the casing of the hub in various formats
--PCB: with the schematics for the pcb in epro and kicad + gerber
+ - PCB: with the schematics for the pcb in epro and kicad + gerber

-##PCB
+## PCB
 Here is the pcb plus its schematic:
 ![PCB](images/pcbfront.png)
 ![PCB](images/pcbback.png)

 ![Schematic](images/schematic.png)
-##BOM
+## BOM
 The BOM is as follows:
 * 4 usb-A 2.0 connectors
 * 1 usb-c connector